-When you’re working in your business every day, it is so easy to become blinkered.
-You start to see what you want to see not what is the reality.
+When you’re working in your business daily, it is easy to become blinkered.
+You start to see what you want to see, not what the reality is.

 I call this ‘focus distortion‘.

-It’s like at home when you’ve been away for a while and when you return, you notice things you hadn’t seen before; the pile of old magazines in the corner of the lounge or the DVD’s clogging the shelf beneath the TV.
-You start to question how long they’ve been there as you’ve failed to notice them previously.
-You decide to do a spring clean and set about creating a new reality as you look at your world through a fresh lens.
+It’s like at home when you’ve been away for a while, and when you return, you notice things you hadn’t seen before; the pile of books left in the hallway or old clothes in your wardrobe.
+You start questioning how long they’ve been there as you’ve failed to notice them.
+You decide to tidy away and create a new reality as you look at your world through a fresh lens.

 Apply the same fresh lens to your business.

-Ask quality WHY questions, review systems, processes and procedures and ask is it adding value, helping us to be a relevant, agile, resilient business?
+Ask quality WHY questions and review systems, processes and procedures.
+Is it adding value and helping us be a relevant, agile, resilient business?
 Is it adding value for the customer?
-Challenge the seven most expensive words in business; ’that’s not the way we do things’ or its sister statement; ’We’ve never done it that way before’.
+Challenge the most expensive words in business, ‘That’s not how we do things’ or its sister statement, ‘We’ve never done it that way before’.

 Walking through your business with a restless curiosity and fresh lens is a cathartic experience that will awaken your senses.
 Seeing things for the first time, even though it’s always been like that.

 You should focus on what you can only do to create the stretch and growth potential for your people and business.
 Yes, you’ll have oversight and a contributory role in other areas, but your primary focus should be on the high-value activities which allow you to realise the potential of your business and yourself.

-On your return to the office, ask yourself this; what is truly worthy of my time?
+On your return to the office, ask yourself; what is truly worthy of my time?

 If you’re spending more time on tasks and activities, which you shouldn’t be, then now is the time to change this because if you don’t, nobody else will.

 (For tips on how to utilise your time better, check out my blog; 7 tips on how to HALVE the number of meetings you have and HALVE the time they take)